CHE-10063 - Chemical Structure and Reactivity

 Use the periodic table, in combination with quantitative information, to rationalise changes and trends in the chemical and physical properties of selected elements and their compounds: 2

-Apply physicochemical principles to analyse and interpret data, solve standard problems and make predictions concerning the behaviour of selected chemical systems: 2
+Apply physicochemical principles to analyse and interpret data, solve standard problems and make predictions concerning the behaviour of selected chemical systems, including chemical aspects of climate change: 2

-Retrieve and evaluate selected chemical information from a variety of sources and communicate it via digital formats using chemical structure drawing software, spreadsheet and word-processing packages: 1
+Retrieve and evaluate selected chemical information from a variety of sources and communicate it via digital formats using chemical structure drawing software, spreadsheets and word-processing packages: 1

 Apply scientific numeracy and mathematical skills to rearrange and combine equations, perform calculations with systematic attention to units and manipulate, interpret and analyse graphical and tabulated data: 1,2